andreas-schoch/dominoscript/readme.md

 In Base 16 with Literal Parse Mode 1:
 ```
 // Every character requires 1 domino to be encoded.
-// Notice how now it is pretty much just hexadecimal (ignore first and last domino) with a "—" in between.
+// Notice how now it is pretty much just hexadecimal
 0—2 6—8 6—5 6—c 6—c 6—f 2—0 7—7 6—f 7—2 6—c 6—4 0—0
 ```